Alula, Somalia: Post-colonial and modern

-During the mid-1800s to early 1900s, Alula served as the main capital of the Majeerteen Sultanate Migiurtinia.
-A castle built in the city is one of a number of local remains from this era.

 In the post-independence period, Alula became the principal town in the Alula District, situated in the autonomous Puntland state.
 On April 8, 2013, the Puntland government announced the creation of a new region coextensive with Cape Guardafui named Gardafu.
 Carved out of Bari, it consists of three districts and has its capital at Alula.
 The new region was officially approved by legislators on July 20, 2013, during the 30th session of the Puntland parliament.

-Education
+Education and transportation

 Alula has a number of academic institutions.
 According to the Puntland Ministry of Education, there are 11 primary schools in the Alula District.
 Among these are Xabo, Geesaley, Murcanyo, Xoogad and Alula Primary.

-Transportation

 Air transportation in Alula is served by the Alula Airport.
 According to the Somali government, the town has a small seaport.

 Climate

 Alula has a hot desert climate (Köppen climate classification BWh).